Properties Panel

 - Supports shorthand input: type

-10for uniform,10 20for vertical/horizontal, or10 20 30 40for top/right/bottom/left.
+10for uniform,10 20for vertical/horizontal, or10 20 30 40for top/right/bottom/left. - The right edge of each input has a token icon — see Spacing Tokens below.

 Background